forj-oss/forjj-contribs/ci/jenkins/README.md

   - jenkins slave fixed port
 - A collection of additional features and templates to add for a dedicated deployment
 - A list of predefined deployment. ie:
   - docker - To deploy to your local docker environment.
+(Default deployment)
   - ucp - To deploy to a UCP system.
   - marathon - To deploy to dcos/mesos marathon.